udzura/slides/ebpfjapan202408/index.md

 _class: sample
 -->

-# 正直な話をすると(2)
+# To be honest (2)

-- Rucyの時は...
+- For Rucy...
-  - そもそもボイラーテンプレートなCをあまり書きたくなかったのはあるが...
+  - In the first place, I wanted to avoid to C boilerplate...
-  - 急にアイデアが降ってきて、作ってみたら意外と行けたので
+  - But I suddenly had an idea, and when I implemented it, it worked surprisingly and interestingly well
-    - PoCまで完成させた
+    - So I created the PoC
-  - できたら **面白くね？** って思ったので実装した
+  - I thought it'd be **interesting** if I could do it, so I completed

 ----